viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

     return res
 }

-// Moves the arm into a new random position every second func randomMovement (ctx context.Context, a arm.Arm ) {
+// Moves the arm to a new random position every second func randomMovement (ctx context.Context, a arm.Arm ) {
   for {
     randomPositions := getRandoms(-90, 90)